 The company has received several large investments.
 Starting in 2008 with a Series A round & a series D totaling $41 Million in 2011.
 In 2018, the company was acquired by Stagwell Group.

-In 2019, ReputationDefender is prominently advertising their services.
+As we kick-off 2020, ReputationDefender is prominently advertising their services.
 You may have seen their TV or heard their Radio Commercials.

 With a large budget, this is of course possible.
 And to the average person in need of online reputation services, this may the company appear like the #1 go-to company in this niche.
 They are the only company advertising these types of services to the masses.